rafaeljusto/etcetera/README.md

 etcetera
 ========

 This is an etcd client that uses a tagged struct to save and load values.
-The idea is to make it easy to save and load our configuration structure in etcd.
+The idea was originally from Gustavo Henrique Montesião de Sousa (@gustavo-hms).

 To use it, simple add a 'etcd' tag to your structure mapping the attribute to an etcd URI.
 For now you can add a tag in the following types: